NicolasPetton/elbank/README.md

 transaction, you always have to rely on `elbank-categories` to categorize transactions.

+### Categorizing single transactions

+To set a custom category to a specific transaction, go to a transaction row in any report and press `c`.

+Transactions with a custom category will override any matching category from `elbank-categories`.

 ### Customizing reports

 Many report options can be customized from within a report buffer.